ccjadrian/HtmlPage/README.md

 "# HtmlPage"

+#About static html page

-#Just for personal use
+#Just used for personal practice

-Not very helpful for others
+#Not very helpful for others